 About The Games

-Welcome to the official website of the XIX Australian Deaf Games to be held at Lake Macquarie and Newcastle in 2024.
-Lake Macquarie and Newcastle are proud and thrilled to host the 2024 Australian Deaf Games – a favourite event on the calendar of Australia’s Deaf Community and her Pacific neighbours.
+Welcome to the official website of the XX Australian Deaf Games to be held on the Sunshine Coast Queensland in 2026.
+Deaf Sports Australia is proud and thrilled to host the 2026 Australian Deaf Games – a favourite event on the calendar of Australia’s Deaf Community and her Pacific neighbours.

-The Australian Deaf Games is the pinnacle multi-sport event for Deaf people in Australia involving up to twenty (20) sports and attracting more than 1000 competitors and participants from all over Australia, some neighbouring Pacific nations and, potentially, one of two other overseas countries.
+The Australian Deaf Games is the pinnacle multi-sport event for Deaf people in Australia involving up to twenty (20) sports and attracting more than 1300 competitors and participants from all over Australia and neighbouring Pacific nations.

-All athletes, most officials and the majority of visitors are Deaf or hard of hearing.
+All athletes, most officials and most visitors are Deaf or hard of hearing.

 The Games gives Deaf and hard of hearing people an opportunity to be exposed to a national competition format that promotes the development of Deaf sport.
 It provides: